Vennila Veedu: Plot

-A village couple, Karthik and Thenmozhi, migrate to the city after their marriage.
-Karthik works as a manager in a firm, and he and his wife live happily and help everyone around according to their capacity.
+A village couple, Karthik and Thenmozhi, migrates to the city after their marriage.
+Karthik works as a manager in a firm, and the couple lives happily and helps everyone around according to their capacity.
 They have a beautiful daughter, Vennila.
-Meanwhile, Ilavarasi, a new neighbour in their apartment, arrives.
+Meanwhile, Ilavarasi, a new neighbor in their apartment, arrives.
 She lives right next door.
-Ilavarasi is the daughter of a rich moneylender and greedy loan shark (Vazhakku Enn Muthuraman) who goes to any extent to get his loaned money back from the people who borrowed it.
+Ilavarasi is the daughter of a rich moneylender and greedy loan shark who goes to any extent to get his loaned money back from the people who borrowed it.
 He also loves his daughter and will get anything she points at and will do anything for her.
 Ilavarasi, as a result of this upbringing, is an arrogant, spoilt brat of a man and is married to a spineless man who does whatever she bids him to do.
 Though Thenu does not have a good opinion about Ilavarasi in the beginning, they become friends after an incident where Ilavarasi thrashes a stalker who was harassing Thenu repeatedly over the phone.
 Soon, the women become good friends, enjoy each other's company over the day, and spend a lot of time together.

 One day, when Karthik and Thenu are preparing for a wedding in Karthik's employer's family, Thenu says that she has only a simple jewellery and will feel out of place and belittled at such a grand wedding.
-Since Karthik is not in a comfortable financial state to buy her some jewels, she decides to ask Ilavarasi if she could borrow her necklace and return it after the ceremony, and Ilavarasi also happily obliges.
+Since Karthik is not in a comfortable financial state to buy her some jewels, she decides to ask Ilavarasi if she could borrow her necklace and return it after the ceremony, and Ilavarasi happily obliges.
 The trouble begins when a chain snatcher steals the necklace on their way back home.